opencontainers/wg-reference-types/docs/proposals/PROPOSAL_F.md

 ### Content Management

 1. As a user, I want to store one or more artifacts in a registry with a reference to another related artifact.
-   - Yes: References are created using the unique tag syntax.
+   - Yes: References may be created using the unique tag syntax.
 1. As a user, when I delete an artifact, I want the option to delete one or more artifacts referencing it.
    - Partial: Clients that delete a manifest should also delete tags with a digest referencing that manifest.
      A client-side GC could also be created to prune digest tags for digests that are no longer available in that repository.